Entanglement dynamics from universal low-lying modes: Brownian local GUE model

-Note that $M$ is not Hermitian.
-We can see that $\bra{\up ... \up}$, $\bra{\down ... \down}$ are left eigenstates of $M$ with eigenvalue 1, and that $\bra{\psi_k}$ in \eqref{plane_waves}~(with the sum restricted to odd $x$, hence the momentum restricted to $-\frac{\pi}{2} < k < \frac{\pi}{2}$ ) is an {\it exact} left eigenstate of $M$ for any value of $q$, with eigenvalue $e^{-2E_{\rm Haar}(k)}$, where \be E_{\rm Haar}(k) = \log \frac{q^2+1}{2q} - \log \cos k. \ee Applying the relation \eqref{mem_0} for this dispersion relation gives a simple derivation of the membrane tension for this case, previously found in \cite{huse}.
+Applying the relation \eqref{mem_0} for this dispersion relation gives a simple derivation of the membrane tension for this case, found previously in \cite{huse}.
 Unlike the membrane tensions in the Brownian models in the rest of this work, $\sE(v)$ in this model diverges for $v=1$ and is not well-defined for $v>1$, indicating the sharp light-cone in Haar-random circuits.

-One difference between the four-copy evolution by \eqref{mdef} for the Haar random circuit and the evolution by $e^{-P_4t}$ for the local GUE model is the fact that a single domain wall can split into multiple domain walls under the latter but not the former.
+We would like to emphasize again that the main difference between the four-copy evolution by \eqref{mdef} for the Haar random circuit and the evolution by $e^{-P_4t}$ for the local GUE model is the fact that a single domain wall can split into multiple domain walls under the latter but not the former.
 From the discussion of the previous subsection and Appendix \ref{app:competition}, we learn that this splitting of the domain walls does not have a qualitative effect on the membrane picture for the second Renyi entropy, and only serves to renormalize the membrane tension.
-In Appendix \ref{app:op_growth}, we give an example of a physical quantity related to operator growth which does show a qualitative difference between Haar random circuits and the GUE model due to this domain wall splitting.
+This is equivalent to the fact that the exact low-energy excitations in the GUE model are not bare domain walls of the form of Eq.~(\ref{plane_waves}), but rather dressed domain walls of the form of Eq.~(\ref{phikdef}).
+However, this can lead to differences in certain physical quantities, and in Appendix \ref{app:op_growth}, we give one such example related to operator growth which do shows a qualitative difference between Haar random circuits and the GUE model due to this domain wall splitting.
+We also note that \cite{suzuki2024more} recently obtained a large class of random evolutions that have solvable or free-fermion second-moment operators, and it would be interesting to examine the domain wall dynamics in those cases.
+An even earlier work \cite{znidaric2008exact} also studied the dynamics of purity using the low-energy excitations of Hamiltonians that closely resemble Eq.~(\ref{eq:momentopdef}), and it would be interesting to establish a more concrete correspondence.